Real Estate Litigation

-For most types of jointly-held real estate, any one joint owner can file a complaint seeking that the court force the sale of the property and divide the sale proceeds between the joint owners.
+For most types of jointly held real estate, any one joint owner can file a complaint seeking that the court force the sale of the property and divide the sale proceeds between the joint owners.
 This is known as a partition by sale.
-The court has the discretion to grant the requested relief.
+The court has the discretion to grant the requested relief during real estate litigation.
 If the court orders partition by sale, the court will appoint a trustee to take control of the property for purposes of the sale and to manage and supervise the sale.

-If you are a joint owner considering filing a complaint for partition by sale, the experienced estate lawyers at JDKatz can meet with you to determine if this is the best course of action for you.
-Real estate litigation involves numerous factors that mus be considered, including the equity you hold in the real estate, the number of individuals or entities who would be parties to the lawsuit, and the tax consequences of the transaction.
+If you are a joint owner considering filing a complaint for partition by sale, the experienced estate lawyers at JDKatz can meet with you to determine if this is the best course of action for your case.
+Real estate litigation involves numerous factors that must be considered, including the equity you hold in the real estate, the number of individuals or entities who would be parties to the lawsuit, and the tax consequences of the transaction.

 On the other hand, if you are defending a complaint for partition by sale, we will assist you in ensuring your interests and stake are protected in court.
-Our knowledgeable estate lawyers can assist in negotiating buyouts.
+Our knowledgeable real estate lawyers can assist in negotiating buyouts.
 We also both litigate and negotiate issues of contribution.
-Our legal counsel and representation is always personally tailored to the goal of delivering value to our clients while minimizing their costs and exposure to risk.
+From office buildings to specialty properties, real estate litigation can include a complex mixture of contracts and regulations throughout the process.
+Each client has their own unique goals and case.
+Our legal counsel and representation are always personally tailored to the goal of delivering value to our clients while minimizing their costs and exposure to risk.

-If you are considering a partition by sale or are defending one, call our experienced JDKatz attorneys at (301) 605-1243.
+If you are considering a partition by sale or are defending one, call our experienced JDKatz real estate attorneys at (301) 605-1243.